wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 "Interference?"
 Ivy asked.

 "Electronic signals can destabilize active bindings," Ms. Kestrel explained.
-"Radio waves, cell phone signals, even wireless internet—they all add electromagnetic noise to an environment where we're trying to maintain very precise energy patterns."
+"Radio waves, cell phone signals, even wireless internet; they all add electromagnetic noise to an environment where we're trying to maintain very precise energy patterns."

 As they walked back toward the library, Ivy found herself looking at the city differently.
-The lamp posts weren't just lighting—they were nodes in a communication network.
-The storm drains weren't just flood control—they were pressure release valves for forces she was only beginning to understand.
+The lamp posts weren't just lighting; they were nodes in a communication network.
+The storm drains weren't just flood control; they were pressure release valves for forces she was only beginning to understand.
 The buildings themselves seemed to breathe with subtle rhythms that she was learning to perceive.

 "I have a question," she said as they reached the library steps.
 "Yesterday, when Ms. Kestrel was binding the laundromat seam, I felt like I could follow the cadence even before she started counting aloud.
 Is that normal?"